ntsystemsit/ntsystemsit.github.io/_posts/PowerShell/TAK/2016-10-27-test-lyncdns.md

 category: TAK
 tags: OnlineHelp Lync PowerShell
 ---
-# Test-LyncDNS

 ## SYNOPSIS

-Test DNS entries for Lync deployments.
+Test common DNS entries for Lync deployments.

 <!-- more -->

 ## SYNTAX

 ```powershell
 Test-LyncDNS [-SipDomain] <String> [[-NameServer] <IPAddress>] [-OpenDNS] [-internal] [-testConnection] [<CommonParameters>]
 ```

 ## DESCRIPTION

-This function uses Resolve-DnsName to query well-known DNS records for Lync deployments.
-The NameSever parameter can be used to specify a nameserver.
+This function uses `Resolve-DnsName` to query well-known DNS records for Lync deployments.
+The `-NameSever` parameter can be used to specify a nameserver.

 ## PARAMETERS

 ```powershell
 -SipDomain <String>
 Specifies the DNS domain name to test